temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 author: Roey Berman & Loren Sands-Ramshaw
 author_title: Engineering
 author_image_url: /img/roey-loren.jpg
-release_version: V1.16
 ---

-After almost 2 years of development, 729 commits, 433 pull requests, and 48 releases, we've finally published the stable `1.0.0` version of the Temporal TypeScript SDK.
+After almost 2 years of development, 730 commits, 434 pull requests, and 48 releases, we've finally published the stable `1.0.0` version of the Temporal TypeScript SDK.
 In this post, we'll share what's special about this SDK, how it's been built, how we've improved the API, and our future plans.